ButtonGroup — Smart UI JavaScript API

 "advanced"

-<smart-button-group animation='none'></smart-button-group>
+<smart-button-group animation="none"></smart-button-group>

-const buttongroup = document.querySelector('smart-button-group');
+const el = document.querySelector('smart-button-group');

-const buttongroup = document.querySelector('smart-button-group');
+const el = document.querySelector('smart-button-group');

-let animation = buttongroup.animation;
+const animation = el.animation;

 Configures the set of buttons to be displayed.
 The dataSource property accepts multiple formats: it can be an array of strings or numbers—each representing a button—or an array of objects, where each object defines the properties of a button (for example, with attributes such as label for the button text and value for its underlying value).
 Alternatively, dataSource can be a function (callback) that returns an array in either of these formats.
 This flexibility allows you to define button configurations statically or generate them dynamically based on custom logic.